 What Is Social Psychology?

 Let’s start with a brief definition of social psychology.
-Social Psychology is the study of how humans behave and interact with each other, mainly in specific situations.
-This field takes a look at individual behavior in a social context.
+Social Psychology is the study of how humans behave and interact with each other, mainly in specified situations.
+This field takes a look at individual behavior in a much larger social context.

 Psychologists in this field believe that all behavior takes place in a social context.
 By looking at society’s influence on the individual, we can begin to understand the inner workings of the mind and why certain decisions are made.